miraland-labs/solarti-program-library/token/js/README.md

 ### Upgrading from 0.1.x

-When upgrading from spl-token 0.1.x, you may see the following error in your code:
+When upgrading from solarti-token 0.1.x, you may see the following error in your code:

 ```
-import {TOKEN_PROGRAM_ID, Token, AccountLayout} from '@solana/spl-token';
+import {TOKEN_PROGRAM_ID, Token, AccountLayout} from '@solana/solarti-token';
                           ^^^^^
-SyntaxError: The requested module '@solana/spl-token' does not provide an export named 'Token'
+SyntaxError: The requested module '@solana/solarti-token' does not provide an export named 'Token'
 ```

-The `@solana/spl-token` library as of version 0.2.0 does not have the `Token` class.
+The `@solana/solarti-token` library as of version 0.2.0 does not have the `Token` class.
 Instead the actions are split up and exported separately.

 To use the old version, install it with:

 ```
-npm install @solana/spl-token@0.1.8
+npm install @solana/solarti-token@0.1.8
 ```

 Otherwise you can find documentation on how to use new versions on the